Eneabba, Western Australia

-Eneabba is a town on the Brand Highway 278 km north of Perth, Western Australia.
+Eneabba is a town on the Brand Highway 278 km north of Perth, in Western Australia.

-The area is famous for its spectacular display of wildflowers in the spring.
-It is also home to the Iluka Resources mineral sands facility.
+History

+Long before Europeans visited or settled in Eneabba, the Yamatji people inhabited the region.
+The name of the town derives from the local Aboriginal word for "ground spring".

 The first European visit to the area was in 1839 by the second disastrous George Grey expedition along the west coast.
 Grey and his party were forced to walk through the area after their boats were lost.
-On 11 April, Grey discovered and named the Arrowsmith River, after John Arrowsmith the English cartographer.
+On 11 April, Grey came across and named the Arrowsmith River, after John Arrowsmith the English cartographer.

-The next Europeans in the area were government Assistant Surveyor Augustus Charles Gregory and Francis Thomas Gregory (both attached to the department of the Surveyor-General) and their brother Henry Churchman Gregory, on a public-private funded expedition to search for new agricultural land beyond the settled areas.
+The next Europeans in the area were government assistant surveyor Augustus Charles Gregory and Francis Thomas Gregory (both attached to the department of the Surveyor General of Western Australia) and their brother Henry Churchman Gregory, on a public-private funded expedition to search for new agricultural land beyond the settled areas.
 They camped at Eneabba Springs, 14 km east of Eneabba on 14 September 1846, while returning to Perth from the Irwin River.